ICC Men’s T20 World Cup: From Gulbadin Naib’s antics to USA’s rise – The Field’s memorable moments

 The 2024 ICC Men’s T20 World Cup will hold a special place in cricketing history.
 It was the biggest World Cup ever held in the sport with a total of 20 teams competing.

-Bowlers dominated the tournament in the United States and the Carribean islands as pitches provided assitance and batters were forced to play the second fiddle.
+Bowlers dominated the tournament in the United States and the Carribean islands as pitches provided assistance and batters were forced to play the second fiddle.
 Three hat-tricks were taken in the World Cup, while no century was scored.

 Heavyweights India ended their 13-year World Cup drought as Rohit Sharma and Co became the first team to win the tournament unbeaten.